splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-backend.rst

 You can configure the Splunk Distribution of OpenTelemetry Collector to suit your instrumentation needs.
 In most cases, modifying the basic configuration is enough to get started.

 You can add advanced configuration like activating custom sampling and including custom data in the reported spans with environment variables and system properties.
-To do so, use the values.yaml file and  ``operator.instrumentation.sampler`` configuration.
+To do so, use the values.yaml file and  ``instrumentation.sampler`` configuration.
 For more information, see the :new-page:`documentation in GitHub <https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#instrumentationspecsampler>` and :new-page:`example in GitHub <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/examples/enable-operator-and-auto-instrumentation/instrumentation/instrumentation-add-trace-sampler.yaml>`.

 You can also use the methods shown in :ref:`k8s-auto-discovery-setup-traces` to configure your instrumentation with the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable and other environment variables.
 For example, if you want every span to include the key-value pair ``build.id=feb2023_v2``, set the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable: